Verity Lambert: Thames Television and Euston Films

 Television historian Lez Cooke described Lambert's time in control of the drama department at Thames as "an adventurous period for the company, demonstrating that it was not only the BBC that was capable of producing progressive television drama during the 1970s.
 Lambert wanted Thames to produce drama series 'which were attempting in one way or another to tackle modern problems and life,' an ambition which echoed the philosophy of her mentor Sydney Newman."
 Howard Schuman, the writer of Rock Follies, also later praised the bravery of Lambert's commissioning.
 "Verity Lambert had just arrived as head of drama at Thames TV and she went for broke," he told The Observer newspaper in 2002.
 "She commissioned a serial, Jennie: Lady Randolph Churchill, for safety, but also Bill Brand, one of the edgiest political dramas ever, and us ...
 Before we had even finished making the first series, Verity commissioned the second."

 Lambert's association with Thames and Euston Films continued into the 1980s.
 In 1982, she rejoined the staff of parent company Thames Television as director of drama, and was given a seat on the company's board.
-In November 1982 she left Thames, but remained as chief executive at Euston until leaving in November of the following year to take up her first post in the film industry, as director of production for Thorn EMI Screen Entertainment.
+In November 1982 she left Thames, but remained as chief executive at Euston until leaving in November of the following year to take up her first post in the film industry, as director of production for Thorn EMI Screen Entertainment, making her the first woman to run a film studio.

 Her job here was somewhat frustrating as the British film industry was in one of its periodic states of flux, but she did produce several feature films, including Clockwise (1986).
 Lambert later expressed some regret on her time in the film industry in a feature for The Independent newspaper.
 "Unfortunately, the person who hired me left, and the person who came in didn't want to produce films and didn't want me.
 While I managed to make some films I was proud of—Dennis Potter's Dreamchild, and Clockwise with John Cleese—it was terribly tough and not a very happy experience."

-Lambert was Chair of the British Film Institute Production Board from 1981 to 1982.
+Filmink magazine called Lambert's slate "varied, ambitious and aimed at quality" but felt too many movies "either turned out surprisingly poorly as films, or turned out well but audiences simply didn’t come... perhaps Lambert’s taste was a little too high brow to run a big fat studio."